-'''

-Signature

-public

-long addressOf(ByteBuffer buffer)

-Parameters

-buffer

-Returns

-'''

-the start address of the data range of this buffer
+public long addressOf(ByteBuffer buffer) Parameters buffer Returns the start address of the data server of the the start address of the data range of this buffer writeFence(ByteBuffer)

 Give the location of this buffers data in memory.
 The address should be usable for use in a device driver.